eric-endsley/ParksApi/README.md

 ### Swagger

 All endpoints discussed in this section are listed on the API's Swagger page.
-This can be found by navigating to 'http://localhost:<your-local-host-port>/swagger'.
+This can be found by appending '/swagger' the your local hosts url.
+Most likely this will be located at 'http://localhost:5000/Swagger'

 To use an endpoint simply append the route listed in the swagger documentation (e.g. /api/NatlParks) to your local host address in the Postman URL input field and select the corresponding API Call type from the dropdown menu (e.g. GET).